coreos/tectonic-installer/Documentation/install/aws/aws-terraform.md

 $ export PATH=$PATH:$(pwd)/tectonic-installer/darwin # Put the `terraform` binary in our PATH
 ```

-Make a copy of the Terraform configuration file for our system.
-Do not share this configuration file as it is specific to your machine.
+Make a copy of the Terraform configuration file for the system.
+Do not share this configuration file as it is specific to the machine.

 ```bash
 $ sed "s|<PATH_TO_INSTALLER>|$INSTALLER_PATH|g" terraformrc.example > .terraformrc